darth-veitcher/arduino-snippets/docs/sensors/AHT10/aht10-temp-humidity.md

 ## Connecting to MQTT Backend

-Using the provided [infra/docker-compose.yaml](../../../infra/docker-compose.yaml) within this repository as an assumed target we are going to send temperature and humidity sensor data to a [mosquitto MQTT](https://mosquitto.org/) backend to then be displayed in a Grafana interface.
+Using the provided [infra/docker-compose.yaml](https://github.com/darth-veitcher/arduino-snippets/tree/main/infra/docker-compose.yaml) within this repository as an assumed target we are going to send temperature and humidity sensor data to a [mosquitto MQTT](https://mosquitto.org/) backend to then be displayed in a Grafana interface.

 The below code will connect to the WiFi and then serialise to JSON the measurements before sending through the results to a specified MQTT broker.

+??? info "docker-compose.yaml"

+    ```yaml
+    {%
+      include "../../../infra/docker-compose.yaml"
+    %}
+    ```

 ??? tip "main.cpp"